vree-sdk/documentation/docs/vree-settings.md

 ![Alt](./images/settings/networking.png "Networking.")

-**Platform Id**
+**SDK Id**
-The platform id is used in network identification.
+The SDK id is used in network identification.
 A server running with ID 0 will accept all incoming connections, any other ID up to 255 can be used to only allow certain clients to connect.
 If the client and server agree on this ID the connection will be established, if these ID's are different the connection request is ignored.

 **Port**
 UDP port which is used for the communication handshake.